 - Implementing online marketing (cookies, etc.) that comply with CCPA requirements

 The CCPA course is designed for students who work for a business in a role that involves shared responsibility for the collection, storage, and security of consumers’ personal information.
-This may include employees who work in risk, compliance, audit, legal, or privacy roles.
+This may include employees who handle consumer inquiries, work in risk, compliance, audit, legal, or privacy roles.
 There are no prerequisites for this course, but it is helpful for students to have a basic knowledge of how governments work and how technology is used in modern business environments.
 Upon completing the CCPA training course, students will earn 4 CEU/CPE and a Certificate of Completion.

 To Whom Does the California Consumer Privacy Act Apply?

 Compliance with the California Consumer Privacy Act is required for any for-profit companies that do business in California and who:

 - Buy, receive, or sell personal data of 50,000 or more residents, households, or devices within the state of California

 - Have over $25 million in yearly gross revenue